Denali Therapeutics (NASDAQ:DNLI) Lifted to Strong-Buy at BidaskClub

-BidaskClub upgraded shares of Denali Therapeutics (NASDAQ:DNLI) from a buy rating to a strong-buy rating in a research report sent to investors on Monday morning, BidAskClub reports.
+BidaskClub upgraded shares of Denali Therapeutics (NASDAQ:DNLI) from a buy rating to a strong-buy rating in a research note issued to investors on Sunday, BidAskClub reports.

-In related news, Director David P. Schenkein sold 30,000 shares of the business’s stock in a transaction on Thursday, November 12th.
-The shares were sold at an average price of $70.05, for a total value of $2,101,500.00.
-Following the transaction, the director now owns 25,000 shares in the company, valued at $1,751,250.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, insider Carole Ho sold 3,689 shares of the business’s stock in a transaction on Thursday, September 10th.
-The shares were sold at an average price of $31.00, for a total transaction of $114,359.00.
+In other Denali Therapeutics news, Director David P. Schenkein sold 30,000 shares of the stock in a transaction dated Thursday, November 12th.
+The stock was sold at an average price of $70.05, for a total value of $2,101,500.00.
+Following the transaction, the director now owns 25,000 shares of the company’s stock, valued at $1,751,250.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, insider Carole Ho sold 3,689 shares of the stock in a transaction dated Thursday, September 10th.
+The shares were sold at an average price of $31.00, for a total value of $114,359.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 73,689 shares of company stock worth $3,954,259.
-19.30% of the stock is owned by company insiders.
+In the last three months, insiders sold 73,689 shares of company stock worth $3,954,259.
+19.30% of the stock is owned by corporate insiders.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Private Advisor Group LLC acquired a new position in Denali Therapeutics in the second quarter valued at $47,000.
-Pacer Advisors Inc. acquired a new position in shares of Denali Therapeutics during the third quarter valued at about $67,000.
+Several hedge funds and other institutional investors have recently bought and sold shares of DNLI.
+Private Advisor Group LLC bought a new position in shares of Denali Therapeutics in the second quarter worth about $47,000.
+Pacer Advisors Inc. bought a new position in shares of Denali Therapeutics in the third quarter worth about $67,000.
 Great West Life Assurance Co.
-Can raised its holdings in shares of Denali Therapeutics by 141.7% during the third quarter.
+Can raised its stake in shares of Denali Therapeutics by 141.7% in the third quarter.
 Great West Life Assurance Co.
-Can now owns 14,606 shares of the company’s stock valued at $87,000 after purchasing an additional 8,562 shares during the period.
-Meeder Asset Management Inc. raised its holdings in shares of Denali Therapeutics by 420.6% during the third quarter.
-Meeder Asset Management Inc. now owns 2,426 shares of the company’s stock valued at $88,000 after purchasing an additional 1,960 shares during the period.
-Finally, Macquarie Group Ltd. acquired a new position in shares of Denali Therapeutics during the second quarter valued at about $92,000.
-Institutional investors and hedge funds own 67.91% of the company’s stock.
+Can now owns 14,606 shares of the company’s stock worth $87,000 after buying an additional 8,562 shares during the period.
+Meeder Asset Management Inc. raised its stake in shares of Denali Therapeutics by 420.6% in the third quarter.
+Meeder Asset Management Inc. now owns 2,426 shares of the company’s stock worth $88,000 after buying an additional 1,960 shares during the period.
+Finally, Macquarie Group Ltd. bought a new position in shares of Denali Therapeutics in the second quarter worth about $92,000.
+67.91% of the stock is currently owned by hedge funds and other institutional investors.

 Denali Therapeutics Inc, a biopharmaceutical company, discovers and develops therapeutic candidates for neurodegenerative diseases in the United States.
 The company offers leucine-rich repeat kinase 2 (LRRK2) inhibitor product candidates, including DNL201 that has completed Phase 1b clinical trials and DNL151, which are in Phase 1 and Phase 1b clinical trials for Parkinson's disease.